milesroberts-123/slim-sweep-cnn/README.md

 - [x] re-write neural network as a function with hyperparameters

+- [x] train model to infer both tf and ta

 - [ ] add method to calculate saliency maps from backpropagation gradients

-- [ ] add error checking to slim script (tau should be less than kappa for example)
+- [ ] add error checking (tau should be less than kappa for example)

 - [ ] add creation of parameter table to workflow